Raman спектроскопия

 A Raman spectrometer is an analytical instrument used to measure the Rayleigh scattering effect, which is a type of light scattering that occurs when light interacts with matter.
 Raman analyzers are powerful tools for non-destructive analysis and characterization of a wide range of materials, providing valuable insights into their molecular composition and structure.

-A Raman spectroscopy device consists of three components: the laser, the spectrometer itself, and the sampling interface.
+A Raman spectroscopy machine consists of three components: the laser, the spectrometer itself, and the sampling interface.
 In a Raman spectrometer from Metrohm, all three components are developed and manufactured by Metrohm Spectro.

 Blog article: FAQs about Raman spectroscopy – Theory and usage